gotree94/turtlebot3/eng/03_quick_start_guide.md

 1. Visit the [Debian package](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html) installation page.

-2. Copy the CLI commands located in the green box and paste into your terminal with ctrl + shift + v
+2. Copy the CLI commands located in the green box and paste into your terminal with (ctrl + shift + v)

+ros2_install1-.png

 3. Generally, ros-humble-desktop is recommended for the Remote PC

+ros2_install2-.png

 4. Add a line sourcing your environment to your bashrc.
 [Remote PC]